Sustainability Management

 RE100

 RE100 is an international collaborative initiative consisting of companies committed to running their business operations on 100% renewable energy.
-Asahi Kasei Homes is a member of this initiative, and it has announced specific targets and is working to achieve them.
+As a member of this initiative, Asahi Kasei Homes became the first Japanese house builder to achieve this goal in fiscal 2023.

 • Keidanren Biodiversity Declaration Initiative